ksron/Markdown-to-HTML/README.md

 ![logo](Logo.jpg)
 Mark Down Converter
 ===========
 **Markdown Converter** is for translating '.md' file to various types of file.
-It will convert Markdown to HTML, PDF, SLIDE HTML, etc.
+It will convert Markdown to HTML, SLIDE HTML, etc.
 - - - -
 ###How To Use?
 __A Java file__(option_input.java) is a tool for Markdown Converter.